History of Pilates

 Doctors and physical therapists are more open to the idea that this form of exercise can assist in the rehabilitation process.

 Some physical therapists are incorporating Pilates methods into their exercise prescriptions.
-They are taking certifying courses to compliment the services that they offer.
+Physical therapists are taking certifying courses to compliment the services that they offer.
 Some physical therapy offices also employ certified Pilates teachers to help their clients learn safe correct movement.

 Joseph Pilates believed that if the core postural muscles were strong that the spine would be more supported.
 It followed that the there would be more balance and that the limbs would be able to move freely.
 He believed that there was a strong connection needed between body and mind and that breathing correctly was crucial to good health.

 Joseph Pilates died at the age of 87 in 1967.